 “Am I speaking to the inventor of the Hologram Mirror—because your invention is so incredible.. and has created quite a commotion within the Optics Section of the Patent Office.. it took us quite some time to believe that the incredible results achieved by this invention are even possible!”

-My method produces a three-dimensional (3-D) image which floats in space in-front of the mirror surface !
-When used by a person to look at his own reflection, the “Hologram Mirror” produces an image of the person’s face, but without the clutter of background images that are normally seen.
-And the image is at one-to-one scale or life size; and you are thus able to see your face exactly at the same scale and in three-dimensions as when other people look at you!
+When used by a person to look at his reflection, the “Hologram Mirror” produces an image of the person’s face, but without the clutter of background images that are normally seen.
+And the image is at a one-to-one scale or life-size, and you are thus able to see your face exactly at the same scale and in three dimensions as when other people look at you!